kristianmandrup/sourcetree-indexer/Readme.md

 Recursively iterates through a folder structure for a given folder:

+Inside each folder:

-- Generates an `.Index.md` file inside each folder summarizing it from a code perspective.
+- Generates an `.Index.md` markdown file, summarizing the folder from a code perspective.
+- Generates an `.index.json` file, with a JSON summary, ideal for agents and other tools to use

 This can be useful for a human developer or AI agent to quickly get an overall idea of what is inside the folders of an existing project.